htdnug/blazor-wasm-sample/README.md

 # Blazor Examples

-## BlazorWebAssemblySample.sln

-This is a Blazor Web Assembly project with both the ASPNETCORE hosting and PWA (progressive web app) options turned on.

-Running the app (set the Server project as startup) will show all examples in the nav menu.
+The solution contains projects for both Blazor Web Assembly and Blazor Server which show examples of Blazor functionality.

 Examples include:
 * Code organizational options for component "code behind"